 |Support devices||PC, Mobile, TV, PS4, PS5, Xbox One, Nintendo|

 |Headset Sensitivity||107dB ± 3dB|

 |Frequency||15Hz – 25kHz|

 Starting with the box contents, we get some essential paperwork to guide you through the basics of the headphones quickly.
 Next, you have a detachable boom microphone with a braided cable.
 Then, we have a splitter cable and an AUX cable braided.
 Finally, we have the Cooler Master MH630 headphones and a good-quality storage pouch, which will come in handy when traveling with these headphones.

 Design & Build Quality

 Now moving on to the design and build quality, the first thing to notice is the flexibility.
-The MH630 has a full plastic build with some metal used at some minor points, like the inner frame of the extendable headband.
+The MH630 has a complete plastic build with some metal used at some minor points, like the inner frame of the extendable headband.
 Since the headset is mainly made of plastic, it is very flexible and can be bent in any direction.
-Cooler Master has done this to make it comfortable, which totally makes sense, but this also makes the headset feel a bit cheap.
+Cooler Master has done this to make it comfortable, which totally makes sense, but it also makes the headset a bit cheap.

 Although the good part is, even with a good amount of flex to the body, you will hear no sound of creaking, which is a good sign.
 The earcups can be swirled for up to 90 degrees inwards and have L & R markings on them.